steve1316/warhammer3-modding/helper_scripts/README.md

 ### 9. `update_modified_attribute_mods.py`
 Script to update the modified attribute mods from the Steam Workshop to account for latest changes to the vanilla and modded data tables.

+### 10. `update_dynamic_rors.py`
+Script to update the dynamic RORs for Nanu from the Steam Workshop to account for latest changes to modded data tables.